decentralised-home-automation-protocol/DHAP-Documentation/docs/guide/android.md

-# Android Guide
+# Android Library

 This guide will take you through the process of developing a basic Android application using our library.
 A completed example application can be found in the [Android Repo](https://github.com/decentralised-home-automation-protocol/DHAP-Android) which has the ability to Join, Discover and Control compliant IoT devices.
+Simply clone the android repo and open it in Android Studio.
+From here you can compile and run the example application on your Android device.

-## Installation
+## Library Installation

 While quick and basic installation instruction can be found [here](https://decentralised-home-automation-protocol.github.io/DHAP-Documentation/guide/#android), this section will explain the installation of the library in much more detail and is recommended for those who are new to Android development.